 Your software bill of materials can be invaluable for helping both internal and third-party auditors understand more about your organization’s security posture.
 Because it acts as a live inventory of all your components, it can help you remain compliant with security standards and pass audits with minimal issues.

-Automation is an essential element in building and maintaining an accurate SBOM.
-Tools like our code security and analysis platform, provide everything you need to document, including component names, versions, and package IDs.
+Automation is essential in building and maintaining an accurate SBOM.
+Tools like our code security and analysis platform provide everything you need to document, including component names, versions, and package IDs.

 At Kiuwan, we can help ensure that your SBOM is compliant with regulatory requirements and up to date based on the contents of your software.
-This way, it’s relatively easy to keep the documentation up to date.
-We provide software composition analysis tools that help you understand your open-source code and other components so you can take a proactive approach to having a safer, better-performing app.
+This makes it relatively easy to keep the documentation up to date.
+We also provide software composition analysis tools that help you understand your open-source code and other components so you can take a proactive approach to having a safer, better-performing app.

 Kiuwan provides pro-level insights into your open-source components, making your SBOM easier to maintain.
 Request a demo of Kiuwan today to see how it can help you solve your SBOM needs.